avuletica/calendario/README.md

 For first time setup we must run migrations (we can also add initial data for testing):

 ```
-  $ docker exec -it calendario sh
+  $ docker exec -it calendario_be sh
   $ alembic upgrade head
   $ python init_data.py
 ```